-At Ziksana, we believe the following three things are essential when providing virtual Leadership Development programs.
+At Ziksana, we believe the following three things are essential when providing effective virtual Leadership Development programs.

 1. Focus On Remote Employee Engagement